 When you, the upper management, show employees that you recognize, value, and support their opinions and presence, they care for your product and establishment.

-Employee innovation benefit must be loud and clear.
+Employee innovation benefits must be loud and clear.

 #3 Integrate an Idea Management Tool to Capture Innovation